sbcs-informatics/sbcs-informatics.github.io/1_1_what_is_apocrita.md

 There is a Galaxy server set up on Apocrita through which you can run some general (and some more specific) analyses in a graphical web interface.
 For more information on Galaxy, see the [specifications here](1_10_galaxy.md).

 #### Data
 Each user has a specific account on Apocrita and have a data quota of 50GB in their home directory.
 Often this is nowhere near enough to run the analysis needed, therefore there is a so called **scratch** space for temporary files.
-This is where most people do their work but it's important to note that that **scratch area is not backed up** and you should treat these as purely temporary.
+This is where most people do their work but it's important to note that that **scratch area is not backed up**.
 In the future a time-limit on files may be implemented, automatically deleting old files in the scratch space.

 ##### Home
 * Is tiny